mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 the equivalent parallel pseudocode logic is this::

   1) Create database handle
-  2) Point the handle at wf_Seismogram or wf_TimeSeries as appropriate
+  2) Point the handle at wf_Seismogram, wf_TimeSeries, or wf_miniseed as appropriate
   3) Run the Database.read_distributed_data method to build parallel dataset
   4) Run parallel version of each processing function
-  5) Run Database.save_distributed_data method
+  5) Run Database.save_data method in parallel

 A simple perspective on the difference is that the loop for the serial job becomes is implied in the parallel job.
-Spark schedules which datum is run through which of a set of parallel jobs.
+Spark or dask schedules which datum is run through which of a set of parallel jobs.
+(see :ref:`Parallel Processing<parallel_processing>` section of ths manual)

 Waveform Data Storage
 ~~~~~~~~~~~~~~~~~~~~~~